Hands on: Hands on: Apple Watch Series 5 review

 For the Apple Watch 5 is merely iterative, a minor upgrade on the Watch 4 in so many ways.
 The one key improvement is to the always-on display, which is something we didn’t expect to see this year and really does deliver.

-But anyone hoping for something more dramatic and new this year will be disappointed.
+But anyone hoping for something more dramatic and new in 2019 will be disappointed.
 This is effectively the Apple Watch 4S with a new screen, something a little different to last year’s model.

 That’s not to say it’s a bad watch at all - any improvements are always welcome - but one suspects there’s more that Apple can do - and arguably needs to do - if it’s to continue as one of the frontrunners in the smartwatch stakes.